Linuxfabrik/lfops/roles/php/README.md

 `php:update`

-* Updates the PHP packages, composer and the PHP modules, and reasserts the ini, the pools, the service state and the alternatives.
+* Updates the PHP packages, composer and the PHP modules, and reasserts the ini, the pools, the logrotate configuration, the service state and the alternatives.
 Do not forget to update the repo beforehand.
 * On Debian with `php__version` set, this is also how a major version change is carried out: raise `php__version`, then run this tag.
 It installs the declared version, moves the pools, alternatives and the FPM service over to it, and purges the stacks of all other versions.
 * Triggers: php-fpm.service restart.